 As long as you are honest and prepared, the proceedings should go relatively smoothly.

-If you are making a workers’ compensation claim, it is generally a good idea to speak with a St. Louis work injury lawyer to make sure everything goes smoothly.
+If you are making a workers’ compensation claim, it is generally a good idea to speak with a St. Louis work injury lawyer to ensure everything goes smoothly.
 When you have a deposition, that attorney will help you prepare.
-You will review together your evidence, injuries, story surrounding the accident, and how much work you have missed.
+You will review together your evidence, injuries, the story surrounding the accident, and how much work you have missed.

 What Takes Place During

 Your deposition will likely take place in a meeting room at a law office.
 The people in attendance will typically be you, your lawyer, the opposing lawyer, and a court recorder.
 After exchanging pleasantries, you will take an oath, to tell the truth.
 Though you are outside the courtroom, this oath is just as powerful as the one you take while testifying in court.
 That means that if you lie, you could be subject to perjury.
 Once you make your oath, the questions will start.
 They will ask you for background information, prior injuries, how your work accident happened, your medical treatment plan, and any physical limitations you are experiencing.

 The hearing process may look rather similar to a trial.
 Here, you will present your case to an administrative judge, and essentially explain why your worker’s compensation claim should not have been denied by the insurance company.
 The company will then make a case to justify their actions.

 Most of these hearings can be resolved on the same day, but more complicated cases can take longer than that if there is a lot of evidence to go through.
 Here are the main things you need to about these hearings: